What is Myasthenia Gravis?

 - Intravenous immunoglobulin.
 This procedure involves the intravenous introduction of normal antibodies to the patient’s bloodstream.
-As with plasmapheresis, the effects of the procedure are temporary.
+As with plasmapheresis, the effects of the process are temporary.

 How Does Myasthenia Gravis Progress?

-In some Myasthenia Gravis patients, symptoms are confined to the eyes and do not progress to other parts of the body.
-In most cases, however, symptoms get worse over time and often extend to the muscles of the face, throat, neck, and/or limbs.
+In some MG patients, symptoms are confined to the eyes and do not progress to other parts of the body.
+In most cases, however, symptoms worsen over time and often extend to the muscles of the face, throat, neck, and/or limbs.

-With treatment, Myasthenia Gravis symptoms are usually manageable and not life-threatening.
+With treatment, MG symptoms are usually manageable and not life-threatening.
 A myasthenic crisis, however, requires immediate emergency care.